hausdorff/ocaml-where/README.md

 # Ocaml `where`

 Haskell's `where` is pretty great.
-If you have a bunch of chained `let`s, like this:
+Say you have a bunch of chained `let`s, like this:

 ```haskell
 -- NOTE: Haskell code; computes (x + 2) * 2